Bragado/RedReader/esofDocs/Model Process.md

 ## Process Analysis

-The agile software development manifesto is based on 12 main principles which we’ll now compare to what we have observed from *RedReader*’s development process:
+The agile software development manifesto is based on 12 main principles which we will now compare to what we have observed from *RedReader*’s development process:

 1. **Customer satisfaction by early and continuous delivery of useful software**

- Once in a while the latest release of the application has bugs, so the release of the next version has to be anticipated.
+ Once in a while, the latest release of the application has bugs, so the release of the next version has to be anticipated.

 2. **Welcome changing requirements, even late in development**